Publishing

 poetry publish -r test-pypi -u __token__ -p ${{ secrets.TEST_PYPI_API_TOKEN }}

-This is quite a bit longer than the one we did for only testing!
-Notice we have three jobs: the pre-commit (again), the tests (again) and the release.
-Why do we do all these checks?
-This seems insane.
-We'll talk about this later.
-For now, let's have a look at what is going on.
+This is a bit longer than the one we did for only testing!
+Let's have a look at what is going on.

 Run conditions